 Fig. A11.
-Left Panel: Scatter plot of the change in GDP for each industry-region pair according to a one dollar demand shock in each pair against the share of income from production that goes directly to labor (as opposed to capital, foreigners, or inputs).
-Right Pannel: Scatter plot of the change in GDP for each industry-region pair according to a one dollar demand shock in each pair against the ultimate labor share accounting for labor employed in the production of intermediates.
+Left Panel: Scatter plot of the change in aggregate consumption for each industry-region pair according to a one dollar demand shock in each pair against the share of income from production that goes directly to labor (as opposed to capital, foreigners, or inputs).
+Right Panel: Scatter plot of the change in aggregate consumption for each industry-region pair according to a one dollar demand shock in each pair against the ultimate labor share accounting for labor employed in the production of intermediates.

 Fig. A12.
-Sorted change in GDP for each industry-region pair according to a one dollar demand shock in each pair.
+Sorted change in aggregate consumption for each industry-region pair according to a one dollar demand shock in each pair.
 Full model is the baseline.
 Uniform rationing corresponds to all households' labor income being scaled in proportion to their labor income.

 Fig. A13.
-Scatter plot of the change in GDP for each industry-region pair according to a one dollar demand shock in each pair.
+Scatter plot of the change in aggregate consumption for each industry-region pair according to a one dollar demand shock in each pair.
 Full model is the baseline.
 Uniform rationing corresponds to all households' labor income being scaled in proportion to their income.

 Fig. A14.
-Changes in state GDP per capita following a uniform \$1-per-capita transfer shock to households in Texas (left panel) and Michigan (right panel).
+Changes in state private consumption per capita following a uniform \$1-per-capita transfer shock to households in Texas (left panel) and Michigan (right panel).

 Fig. A15.
-Changes in state GDP following a GDP-proportional \$1 purchases shock to Texas (left panel) and Michigan (right panel).
+Changes in state private consumption following a GDP-proportional \$1 purchases shock to Texas (left panel) and Michigan (right panel).